MichaIng/DietPi/README.md

 ### DietPi Project Contribution.
 Are you able to:
 * Provide feedback and/or test areas of DietPi, to improve the user experience.
-* Report bugs
+* Report bugs.
-* Create a modern and clean website for DietPi
+* Improve/Add more features to the DietPi website (dietpi.net).
-* Compile software for Odroid C1 and RPi systems
+* Compile software for Odroid C1 and RPi systems.
-* Create a logo for DietPi.
 * Contribute to DietPi with programming on git hub.
-* Suggest new software that we can add to the dietpi-software install system
+* Suggest new software that we can add to the dietpi-software install system.

 If so, let us know!
 We are always looking for talented people who believe in the DietPi project, and, wish to contribute in any way you can.